eventjumbler/selenium-container-autoscale/README.md

 * Dockerfile installation items don't have any versions set, so the build risks breaking in future.

 * Container auto-shutdown is not implemented yet.
 Ideally selenium nodes would detect that no requests have arrived in quite a while and shut themselves down.
+This is partially implemented here: https://github.com/eventjumbler/selenium-container-node/blob/master/detect_idle.py but needs testing more and to be run as a cron job.

 * It doesn't fail gracefully when you exceed your hyper.sh container quota.
 This is max 10 containers by default, to increase this you need to request a quota increase with them.